 SpaceX supports science, technology, engineering and math (STEM) programs locally as well as national engineering programs and competitions.
 Shotwell has helped raise over $1.4 million for STEM education programs reaching thousands of students nationwide.

 Shotwell received, with honors, her bachelor’s and master’s degrees from Northwestern University in mechanical engineering and applied mathematics, and she serves as both a University Trustee and a member of the Advisory Council for Northwestern’s McCormick School of Engineering.
 She has authored dozens of papers on a variety of space-related subjects.

 Chetna Gala Sinha is a passionate listener who respects risk-takers -- which makes her a powerful force in the banking world.
 A longtime activist and farmer, in 1997 she set up the Mann Deshi Mahila Sahakari Bank, India's first bank for and by rural women.
-Today, the Mann Deshi Bank has 90,000 account holders, manages business of more than 150 crores (about $1.5 billion) and regularly creates new financial products to support the needs of female micro-entrepreneurs.
+Today, the Mann Deshi Bank has 90,000 account holders, manages business of more than Rs.
+150 crores (or 22 million dollars) and regularly creates new financial products to support the needs of female micro-entrepreneurs.
 In 2006, Sinha founded the first business school for rural women in India, and in 2013, she launched a toll-free helpline and the first Chambers of Commerce for women micro-entrepreneurs in the country.
-In 2012, she set up a community empowerment program for farmers that supports water conservation; it has built 10 check dams and impacted 50,000 people.
+In 2012, she set up a community empowerment program for farmers that supports water conservation; it has built ten check dams and impacted 50,000 people.